PoisotLab/SimpleSDMLayers.jl/CONTRIBUTING.md

 ### Branches, etc.

-The *tagged* versions of anything on `master` are stable releases.
-The `master` branch itself is the latest version, but it *must* always work (after the first tagged release).
-For more intensive development, use the `develop` branch, or feature-specific branches.
+The *tagged* versions of anything on `main` are stable releases.
+The `main` branch itself is the latest version, but it *must* always work (after the first tagged release).
+For more intensive development, use the `next` branch, or feature-specific branches.
 All significant branches are under continuous integration *and* code coverage analysis.